 Required Documentation and Verification

-Primary Identity Documents Your iqama serves as the primary identification document, providing legal residency verification and establishing your eligibility for resident services.
+Primary Identity Documents: Your iqama serves as the primary identification document, providing legal residency verification and establishing your eligibility for resident services.
 Providers require both the original iqama and a clear photocopy for their records, with some locations offering copying services for customer convenience.

 A valid passport provides secondary identification and confirms your nationality, which can affect certain international service features and roaming options.
 The passport expiration date should extend beyond your intended service period, as providers may require unexpired documentation for long-term commitments.

-Employment and Financial Verification Postpaid plans typically require employment verification through salary certificates or employment letters issued within the past three months.
+Employment and Financial Verification: Postpaid plans typically require employment verification through salary certificates or employment letters issued within the past three months.
 These documents establish your income level and employment stability, determining credit limits and plan eligibility.

 Bank account information enables automatic payment setup and provides payment security for providers.
 Some locations accept cash deposits as alternatives to bank details, though this may limit access to certain premium features or require higher security deposits.